asc-community/AngouriMath/README.md

 We appreciate and welcome any contributors to AngouriMath.

 Use pull requests to contribute to it.
 If you want to regenerate the parser, follow these steps:
+1. Change files from ./AngouriMath/Core/FromString/Antlr/ with the extensions of ".interp", ".tokens", ".g"
-1. Assure you have java on your machine
+2. Assure you have jre on your machine
-2. Run `start ./AngouriMath/antrl_rerun.bat` or `./AngouriMath/antrl_rerun.bat` to regenerate the parser via ANTRL
+3. Run `start ./AngouriMath/antlr_rerun.bat` or `./AngouriMath/antlr_rerun.bat` to regenerate the parser via ANTLR